Need help getting funds? Lendtek matches you with lenders instantly

 Are you looking for trucking grants or government grants for truck drivers?
 Get started here with our list of the best business grant resources.

 When considering financing options for your trucking business, grants may not be the first thing to come to mind.
-Compared to loans, business lines of credit, or investors, grants are unique in that they do not need to be paid back.
-This is a major perk for businesses with limited cash or collateral on hand to qualify for traditional financing.
+Compared to loans, lines of credit, or investors, grants are unique in that they do not need to be paid back.
+This is a major perk for businesses with limited cash or collateral.

 But free money can sometimes come at a cost.
 Grants for owner-operators are few and far between in the trucking industry.
-Dedicating time to completing applications and reports may be challenging while running a trucking business full-time.
+Applying and completing required reports can be time-consuming.
 Additionally, grant terms can be fairly strict, particularly about how recipients use their funding.

-To make things easy, this guide breaks down where trucking businesses and startups can find grant opportunities and outline eligibility requirements for each.
+To make things easy, this guide breaks down where trucking businesses and startups can find grant opportunities and outlines eligibility requirements for each.

 Table of Contents

-For trucking companies, grant eligibility and availability are impacted by a number of factors, including geography, number of employees, and a business owner’s demographics.
+For trucking companies, grant eligibility and availability depend on several factors, including geography, number of employees, and a business owner’s demographics.

-Aside from eligibility requirements, grant proposals may call for some of the same documentation and information needed to apply for loans or traditional financing.
+Aside from eligibility requirements, grant proposals often require similar documentation and information for loans or traditional financing.
 Funders want to know that their grant is making an impact, so demonstrating preparedness through a business plan is usually one essential component of an application.

-Finding grant opportunities can take time, patience, and know-how.
-Between federal and state governments, private foundations, and nonprofit organizations, it can be hard to know where to start.
+Finding grant opportunities takes time and research.
+Between federal and state governments, private foundations, and nonprofit organizations, it can be difficult to know where to start.
 These resources are a helpful place for trucking businesses or startups to begin their grant search.

-The USDA Rural Business Development Grant program provides technical assistance and training for rural businesses with fewer than 50 new workers and less than $1 million in gross revenue.
+The USDA Rural Business Development Grant program provides funding and technical assistance for rural small businesses with fewer than 50 employees and less than $1 million in gross revenue.
 Rural areas are defined as communities outside the urbanized periphery of any city with a population of 50,000 or more.

 Funding can be used for a variety of purposes relevant to trucking companies, including a revolving loan fund for startups, equipment acquisition, and leadership training.

 Although grant funding is used to support small businesses, private companies cannot apply directly to the USDA for funding.
-Instead, municipalities, nonprofit organizations, state agencies, higher education institutions, and federally-recognized tribes must apply to then allocate funding to businesses in their community.
+Instead, municipalities, nonprofit organizations, state agencies, higher education institutions, and federally recognized tribes must apply to distribute funding to businesses in their community.

-In partnership with Lowes, The Ford Foundation’s Local Initiatives Support Corporation (LISC) currently offers funding between $5,000 to $20,000 for eligible enterprises through Rural Relief Small Business Grants.
+In partnership with Lowe’s, the Ford Foundation’s Local Initiatives Support Corporation (LISC) periodically offers funding between $5,000 to $20,000 for eligible enterprises through Rural Relief Small Business Grants.

-Applications are accepted according to periodic rounds, so it’s worth checking the website for updates frequently to avoid missing out on grant opportunities.
+Applications are accepted according to periodic rounds, so it’s worth regularly checking the website for updates to avoid missing out on grant opportunities.

 Similar to the USDA Rural Business Development Grant program, eligible applicants must be located in a community with a population of 50,000 or less.
 For mobile businesses like trucking companies, the address where the vehicle is stored will be used to determine eligibility.

-Many trucking business owners are self-employed unless they formed a corporation for their enterprise.
+Many trucking business owners are self-employed unless they have formed a corporation.
 If you’re a member of the National Association for the Self-Employed (NASE) in good standing, you may apply for a Growth Grant for your trucking company.

 Winners are chosen each month and awarded $4,000 to expand their business venture.
 New NASE members are eligible to apply 90 days after joining.

-Although Candid’s network of libraries, community foundations, and databases cater primarily to nonprofits, their resources can include information on business grant opportunities too.
+Although Candid’s network of libraries, community foundations, and databases caters primarily to nonprofits, their resources may include limited information on small business grant opportunities.

 Upon searching “small business grants,” results included details on small business funding through the State of New Jersey and private companies like Facebook, Visa, and Wells Fargo.